Tesla currently holds a satisfaction rating of 96, outscoring every other car manufacturer company in Net Promoter Score® ratings.

 Tesla has come to a realization that gave them a huge competitive advantage in the world of customer experience: make the process of owning one better than that of owning any other car.

-As Tesla’s VP of Sales, Cristiano Carlutti, puts it:
+As Tesla’s then-VP of Sales, Cristiano Carlutti, puts it:

 “In the other companies, customers are customers, basically.
 They pay, they get a product or a service.
 In the case of Tesla, the customers are partners.”